This article of Fluid Mechanics questions and answers will be helpful to you when you are going for an interview in a core company.

 The negative sign indicates that the flow is always in the direction of decreasing potential.

-It is a function of space and the time defined such that the derivative with respect to any direction will give the component of velocity at right angles in Counterclockwise direction.
+It is a function of space and time defined such that the derivative with respect to any direction will give the component of velocity at right angles in a Counterclockwise direction.
 It is denoted by φ.

 [∂φ/∂x]=v ; [ ∂φ/∂y]= -u

-During valve closure, the momentum of flowing fluid will get disturbed and a pressure wave will generate and travels in an opposite direction with acoustic speed (C) with an audible sound (knocking) by hitting the walls called as Hammering effect.
+During valve closure, the momentum of flowing fluid will get disturbed, and a pressure wave will generate and travels in an opposite direction with acoustic speed (C) with an audible sound (knocking) by hitting the walls, called as Hammering effect.

 T = FB -W

-If the object is at rest, the fluid particle velocity near the boundary will be zero and it is the Greater distance in a normal direction.
+If the object is at rest, the fluid particle velocity near the boundary will be zero, and it is the Greater distance in a normal direction.

 The fluid particle velocity keeps on increasing and reaches a maximum value at a distance of ∂.
-This zone where velocity gradient exists is the boundary layer zone.
+This zone where a velocity gradient exists is the boundary layer zone.

 Z + (P/ρg ) + V2/2g = Constant